bdnorris/DES-340/lectures/lecture15-images.md

 SVGs can be a bit complicated, but I can give you some basic guidelines.

-Number one rule of SVG is to keep them simple.
+The number one rule of SVG is to keep them simple.
 Avoiding complex masks, gradients, and objects with a ton of points.
 Expand your shapes (Object > Expand Appearance) and outline your fonts.
 Both strokes and fills are valid, but you would get unexpected results if you had any complex outlines or brushes unless you expand them.

 Just like a JPG or PNG, an SVG has dimensions that are based on the artboard.
 In SVG this is called the "viewbox".
 Make sure your SVG fits inside your artboard.
 I also recommend you make your SVG artboards even numbers, it will make it easier to calculate changes later.